Trait (computer programming): Characteristics

 If a method is excluded from a trait, that method must be provided by the class that consumes the trait, or by a parent class of that class.
 This is because the methods provided by the trait might call the excluded method.

 Trait composition is commutative (i.e. given traits A and B, A + B is equivalent to B + A) and associative (i.e. given traits A, B, and C, (A + B) + C is equivalent to A + (B + C)).

 Limitations

 While traits offer significant advantages over many alternatives, they do have their own limitations.

 Required methods

 If a trait requires the consuming class to provide certain methods, the trait cannot know if those methods are semantically equivalent to the trait's needs.
 For some dynamic languages, such as Perl, the required method can only be identified by a method name, not a full method signature, making it harder to guarantee that the required method is appropriate.

 Excluding methods

 If a method is excluded from a trait, that method becomes a 'required' method for the trait because the trait's other methods might call it.

 Supported languages

-Traits come originally from the programming language Self and are supported by the following programming languages:
+Traits originate in the programming language Self and are supported by these programming languages: